bloggerpemula/bypass/README.md

 # bypass-it-for-me

-BIFM bypasses links server-side to both prevent tracking and to make your privacy key.
+BIFM bypasses links server-side to both prevent tracking and to make your privacy our top priority.